samidR25/Flask-Shop-1/README.md

 ```
 Although that's not much of a shop, it *does* contain the word "shop" so it should pass `test_example`!

 Let's try running the test script.
-Open a separate terminal (as the server launched by `flask run` above must be running still, in order to be tested).
+Open a new terminal, as we will need the server launched above to keep running still. `cd` to the project directory and activate the virtual environment.
 Then run the tests with:
 ```
 python -m pytest
 ```